craigmorten/grafana-provisioning/README.md

 Datasources and dashboards will be created using the new Grafana 5.0 provisioning capability.

 Everything else is performed through the Grafana REST API.

+## Play

+Edit the the `home.json` in the `./grafana/dashboards/` directory and then rerun `make start`.
+Notice that the home dashboard will have updated with your changes without having to log out.